Israel-Gaza truce mostly observed

 The number of Palestinian rocket attacks dropped sharply after the deal took effect overnight, with less than 10 rockets reportedly fired since then.
 In a further sign of a return to normality, towns and cities in southern Israel announced plans to reopen schools that had been kept shut for the past three days.

-Prime Minister Benjamin Netanyahu signaled Israel's commitment to the deal, while warning of a strong response to any violations.
+Prime Minister Benjamin Netanyahu signalled Israel's commitment to the deal, while warning of a strong response to any violations.

 "Our message is that quiet will bring quiet," Netanyahu said in a Jerusalem speech.
 "Anyone who violates it or even tries to violate it, our guns will find him."